MapsPeople/docs/src/cms/index.md

 <iframe width="480" height="300" src="https://www.youtube-nocookie.com/embed/GwyO-Vav8Rs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-There are several main pages in the CMS, those being "Map", "Solution Details" and "Deployment".
-"Solution Details" and "Deployment have further subpages.
+There are two main pages in the CMS, "Map" and "Solution Details".
 The heirachial structure is like this:

 * **Map** - The main page, this is where you manage your Map.
 * **Solution Details** - A "behind-the-scenes" page, where you administrate things such as Categories, Types, Visibility, etc.